 Essential reading: Best smart bike helmets

-Now wearable technology and GPS devices are making it easier and safer than ever to enjoy this popular sport and leisure activity.
-Riders can capture every detail of their ride allowing them to strive for improvements.
+Now wearable technology and GPS devices are making it easier and safer than ever to enjoy this popular sport.
 Cycling gadgets provide a variety of different purposes for riders, but for the most part, we can group them either in the fitness or cycling accessories group.

-This is pretty much the best cycling GPS unit around today.
+This is one of the best cycling GPS units around today.
 Garmin Edge 520 features a high-resolution 2.3 inch colour screen, providing great visibility in a compact and lightweight form factor.